sidakram/bippy/README.md

   // list of renderers (react-dom, react-native, etc.)
   renderers: Map<RendererID, reactRenderer>;

-  // called when react has rendered everything for an update and is ready to
+  // called when react has rendered everything for an update and the fiber tree is fully built and ready to
   // apply changes to the host tree (e.g. DOM mutations)
   onCommitFiberRoot: (
     rendererID: RendererID,